PatD/patrickdoransvelte/README.md

 # Svelte component
-Loads a JSON feed from a headless Wordess install.
+Loads GraphQL data from a headless Wordess install into a small Svelte component.

+Expects Wordpress with the WPGraphQL plugin.